 - The most unusual item found in my possession is: pierogi form gifted to me by my mum.
 I use it for making pierogi, gyoza and certain dim sum.
 I probably have some other weird items dotted around the house, but this one was the only one ever questioned by people in my life.
 I try not to hoard, ok?

 - One of my hidden talents is: I can judge a couple on the spot.
-It’s quite scary really and I really try not to do it.
+It’s quite scary really and I try not to do it.
 The worst version of it was when I met this one couple in HK and immediately said to my partner – she’s a gold digger, he’s a gullible idiot.
 My partner was furious with me for saying that about a family friend (her), but only until the point when he realised she totally was a gold digger few months later.
-They guy, bless him because he is lovely, is a totally gullible idiot.
+They guy, bless him because he is lovely, is a total gullible idiot.
 She dumped him the moment he lost his high paying job to prove the point too.

 - Here’s some advice I live by: ‘make the world a better place than you found it’.
 Pick up the litter, smile at people, lend a hand sometimes.
 Let animals be, call people out on their BS if they go too far.
 Make some sort of positive impact, even when you think it’s insignificant.
 Have a moral backbone, be fair, act responsibly.
 I know, it sounds like a lot of fuzzy mush, but I really try to do the right thing even when I fail sometimes.